apify/crawlee/website/blog/2024/11-15-graphql-persisted-query/index.md

 - Hidden Query Parameters: We don’t know the full query, so if the website responds with a “Persisted query not found” error (asking us to send the query in full, not just the hash), we can’t send it.
 - Once the website changes even a little bit and the clients start asking for a new query - even though the old one might still work, the server will very soon forget its ID/hash, and your request with this hash will never work again, since you can’t “remind” the server of the full query text.

-Therefore, for different reasons, you might find yourself in the need to extract the whole query text.
-You could dig through the website JavaScript, and if you’re lucky, you might find the query text there in full, but often, it is somehow dynamically constructed from multiple fragments, etc.
+For various reasons, you might need to extract the entire GraphQL query text, but this can be tricky.
+While you could inspect the website’s JavaScript to find the query text, it’s often dynamically constructed from multiple fragments, making it hard to piece together.

-Therefore, we figured out a better way: we will not touch the client-side JavaScript at all.
-Instead, we will try to simulate the situation where the client tries to use a hash that the server does not know.
-Therefore, we need to intercept the (valid) request sent by the browser in-flight and modify the hash to a bogus one before passing it to the server.
+Instead, we’ll take a more direct approach: tricking the client application (e.g., the browser) into revealing the full query.
+When the client uses a hash that the server doesn't recognize, the server typically responds with an error message like `PersistedQueryNotFound`.
+This prompts the client to resend the full query in a subsequent request.
+By intercepting and modifying the original request to include an invalid hash, we can trigger this behavior and capture the complete query text.
+This method avoids digging through JavaScript and relies on the natural error-handling flow of the client-server interaction.

 For exactly this use case, a perfect tool exists: [mitmproxy](https://mitmproxy.org/), an open-source Python library that intercepts requests made by your own devices, websites, or apps and allows you to modify them with simple Python scripts.